Mill Levy & Community Support – Fast Facts

 Holy Cross Hospital offers a large variety of services for a small community, if services were cut back, locals would have to travel to receive some healthcare services.
 If you had to leave Taos regularly for medical exams and general medical services you would need to pay for travel for each trip as well as the time spent during travel.
 It wouldn’t take many trips to Santa Fe or Albuquerque to spend more on travel than you would spend on a mill levy.

-We are asking for your support in renewing the mill levy that is already in place, which means you won’t see an increase in your tax bill due to the extension of the tax that is already in place.
+We are asking for your support in renewing the mill levy that was already in place, which means you won’t see an increase in your tax bill due to the extension of the tax that is already in place.

 How You Can Help!